ipfs/js-ipfs/examples/circuit-relaying/README.md

 ### Conclusion

 Lets recap what we accomplished in this tutorial.
-We where able to install a js and go ipfs node and configure them as circuit relays, we connected our browsers to the relay and were able to use the bundled chat app to send messages from browser to browser.
+We where able to install a js and go ipfs node and configure them as circuit relays, we connected our browsers to the relay and were able to use the bundled chat app to send messages browser to browser.